Are you hosting for Thanksgiving this year? We have the biggest table in the family, so we are hosting. It’s still a

-- Green salad plates from IKEA only $1.99 each.
+- Green salad plates Set of 6 for only $32.
 These plates could work with any greenery and they would be nice in the fall or spring.
 For fall I would mix the green with eucalyptus leaves and lots of wood accents.

-- 4 pack of orange plates from Target for $34.
+- 4 pack of orange plates from Walmart for $31.
 These plates would be great for Thanksgiving if you like to have orange on your table.
 Mix in some fall leaves and flowers and you are done.

 - 4 pack of fall plates from Target.
 These plates each have a different pattern and would make a fun fall table.

 2. Choosing Flatware for Your Thanksgiving Table